MilkManJon/Bone_Straightener_Blender_Addon/README.md

 # Bone_Straightener_Blender_Addon
 This is a blender addon that straightens all of the selected bones while in edit mode.
-This addon was specifically made for creating rigged models for Modded licensed games by Heavy Iron Studios, but you can use this for whatever purpose you like of course.
+This addon was specifically made for creating rigged models for Modded licensed games by Heavy Iron Studios, but you can use this for whatever purpose you like.
 __How to use:__

 There are two checkboxes, one for disconnecting bones from eachother and another for shrinking the bones.